Cato Street Conspiracy: Trial and executions

 During the trial, the defence argued that the statement of Edwards, a government spy, was unreliable and he was therefore never called to testify.
 Police persuaded two of the men, Robert Adams and John Monument, to testify against other conspirators in exchange for dropped charges.
 On 28 April most of the accused were sentenced to be hanged, drawn and quartered for high treason.
 All sentences were later commuted, at least in respect of this medieval form of execution, to hanging and beheading.
 The death sentences of Charles Cooper, Richard Bradburn, John Harrison, James Wilson and John Strange were commuted to transportation for life.

-Arthur Thistlewood, Richard Tidd, James Ings, William Davidson and John Brunt were hanged at Newgate Prison on the morning of 1 May 1820 in front of a crowd of many thousands, some having paid as much as three guineas for a good vantage point from the windows of houses overlooking the scaffold.
+Thistlewood, Tidd, Ings, Davidson and Brunt were hanged at Newgate Prison on the morning of 1 May 1820 in front of a crowd of many thousands, some having paid as much as three guineas for a good vantage point from the windows of houses overlooking the scaffold.
 Infantry were stationed nearby, out of sight of the crowd, two troops of Life Guards were present, and eight artillery pieces were deployed commanding the road at Blackfriars Bridge.
 Large banners had been prepared with a painted order to disperse.
 These were to be displayed to the crowd if trouble caused the authorities to invoke the Riot Act.
 However, the behaviour of the multitude was "peaceable in the extreme".

 The hangman was John Foxton.
 After the bodies had hung for half an hour, they were lowered one at a time and an unidentified individual in a black mask decapitated them against an angled block with a small knife.
 Each beheading was accompanied by shouts, booing and hissing from the crowd and each head was displayed to the assembled spectators, declaring it to be the head of a traitor, before placing it in the coffin with the remainder of the body.